daniel5151/blog/content/post/emoji-shortcodes.md

 this lookup function on something a little bit more... embedded?
-If we tried to dynamically construct a hashmap at runtime on a tiny, resource-constrained ARM/AVR microcontroller, we'd very quickly run out of dynamic memory (assuming something like `malloc` is even _available_ on said platform)!
+If we tried to dynamically construct a hashmap at runtime on a tiny, resource-constrained ARM/AVR microcontroller, we'd very quickly run out of dynamic memory (assuming something like `malloc` is even _available_ on said platform).

-Indeed, therein lies the need for a "Highly Compressed" lookup function - if we want to run this code on an embedded MCU, the lookup function lookup function will have to occupy as little static storage (code _and_ read-only data) as possible.
+Indeed, therein lies the need for a "Highly Compressed" lookup function - if we want to run this code on an embedded system, the lookup function will have to occupy as little static storage (code _and_ read-only data) as possible.

 > At this point, you might be thinking to yourself "who in their right mind
 > would want to map emoji shortcodes on embedded hardware?"
 Fair enough!
 I've